Pecker (film): Production

+Tobey Maguire was initially offered the title role.

 Like other films by Waters, Pecker was filmed and set in Baltimore.
 Specifically, the film was set in the Hampden neighborhood.

 Reception

 On Rotten Tomatoes, the film has an approval rating of 52%, based on 46 reviews, with an average rating of 5.9/10.
 On Metacritic, it has a score of 66 out of 100, based on 24 reviews, indicating "generally favorable reviews".

 Describing it as "John Waters' first stab at making a mainstream movie," Edvins Beitiks' review in The San Francisco Examiner said it "starts out well and winds up no worse than most of the stuff that comes out of Hollywood".
 In his review for the Chicago Sun-Times, Roger Ebert noted a "tension between the gentler new Waters and his anarchic past.
 In the scenes in the male strip bar, for example, we keep waiting for Waters to break loose and shock us, and he never does, except with a few awkward language choices.
 The miraculous statue of Mary could have provided comic possibilities, but doesn't."

 Peter Stack of the San Francisco Chronicle wrote that Pecker is "never truly funny, but it's an amusing novelty, gaining strength from smart characterizations and sly cogency about the way people are exploited under the limelight of celebrity."

 Pecker grossed approximately $2.3 million in the United States and made a profit.